 The key part of this answer is the value of the vehicle.
 Just because a vehicle is older does not mean it does not have value.
-One benefit to an older vehicle is there is usually not an existing lien; so meeting the lien free title requirement is typically already done.
+One benefit to having an older vehicle is there is often not an existing lien; so meeting the lien free title requirement is typically already done.
 Learn what a lien is and how they work.

 Car title loans are secured loans that use the equity in the vehicle, instead of a credit score, to determine the amount you can borrow.
 This makes the value of the vehicle very important.

 If you haven’t determined your vehicle’s value in a while now may be a good time to do so.
 Find out how much your car is really worth before applying for a title loan.

 How to get a Title Loan on an Older Car

 To get a title loan on an older car, it helps to first understand how a lender makes the decision on whether or not the loan can be made.
 The driving factor to your ability to get a title loan on an older car is the actual value of the car.